emcramer/TRACEQC/README.md

 jupyter notebook paper/figure-1.ipynb
 ```

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE file](https://github.com/emcramer/align_spheroid/blob/main/LICENSE) for details.

-Citation
+## Citation

-If you use this code in your research, please cite the following publication:
+If you use this code in your research, please use the following citation:

-[Insert the full citation for the scientific article here once published].
+> Automated Quality Control of Time-Course Imaging from 3D in vitro cultures.
+Eric Cramer , Tamara Lopez-Vidal , Jeanette Johnson , Vania Wang , Daniel Bergman , Ashani Weeraratna , Richard Burkhart, Elana J Fertig , Jacquelyn W Zimmerman, Laura Heiser, and Young Hwan Chang. _bioRxiv_ (2025)